heyuntian/FairMILE/README.md

 * **Node classification**: German, Bail (Recidivism), Credit, and Pokec-n
 * **Link prediction**: Cora, Citeseer, Pubmed

-This repository only includes pre-processed data for node classification datasets.
-You can download raw data for all datasets at [this link](https://buckeyemailosu-my.sharepoint.com/:f:/g/personal/he_1773_buckeyemail_osu_edu/EpTr3LaSplJOsfnny_2WnNQBr6hCmcG2AX5UFKj11x5zhA?e=qavTYn).
+This repository only includes pre-processed data for node classification datasets (except Pokec-n).
+You can download raw data for all datasets (and pre-processed Pokec-n) at [this link](https://buckeyemailosu-my.sharepoint.com/:f:/g/personal/he_1773_buckeyemail_osu_edu/EpTr3LaSplJOsfnny_2WnNQBr6hCmcG2AX5UFKj11x5zhA?e=qavTYn).

 Pre-processed data for node classification datasets can be rebuilt using `preprocess.py`.
 For link prediction datasets, it will automatically process the raw data in `datasets/raw/{dataset}` and store the processed version at the time of first use.
 Processed link prediction datasets are stored in `datasets/{dataset}/{seed}`.